openstax/napkin-notes/kevin/ecosystem_design_overview.md

 Do not confuse any of the terms mentioned here with any of their uses elsewhere in `Tutor`.

+## Why Ecosystems?

+When it comes to

+* validating content
+* creating assignments
+* debugging issues
+* training users

+`Tutor` needs to be

+* stable
+* predictable
+* reproducible
+* testable
+* explainable

+`Ecosystems` are meant to address most, if not all, of these issues.

 ## Ecosystem Basics

 An `Ecosystem` is the combination of a `Cnx` book and its associated exercises.